 I developed decision-tree based Random Forest, XGBoost, and LightGBM models that can effectively deal with sparse data to estimate and forecast MMR.
 I found that the specific training data used to fit the models had a greater impact on their predictive accuracy than the choice of model type, feature selection strategy, or proportion of missing data included in the dataset.

 I used stacking and voting ensemble methods to combine predictions from 300 Random Forest, LightGBM, and XGBoost models fit on different training data to further improve predictive accuracy.
 The best-performing ensemble leveraged patterns learned by each component model on the various training datasets.
-The Random Forest Stacking Ensemble had the highest overall predictive performance, with higher performance gains observed when the performance of the models being combined was less uniform.
+I found that the Random Forest Stacking Ensemble had the highest overall predictive performance, with higher performance gains observed when the performance of the models being combined was less uniform.

 I examined the performance of the best-performing ensemble when it was trained on data from all income levels versus a specific income level.
 Estimates of past MMR values were more accurate when informed by trends across all income levels while MMR forecasts were more accurate when based on income-specific data.
 Generally, the lowest mean-squared error was achieved when predicting the MMR of higher-income countries.